AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/conf-bulk-activation-create-map-collection.md

 1. Select the **Bulk Publish Dashboard** tile.

     The Bulk Publish Dashboard is displayed.
-You can also access this dashboard by selecting the **Bulk Publish** tab on the Left panel of the Home page.
-To view details refer to
+You can also access this dashboard from the Left panel of the [AEM Guides Home page](intro-home-page.md).

     For the first time, a blank collections page is displayed.
 If you had created bulk activation collections earlier, then they are shown on this page.